-The 'trunk/Identity' directory exists to organize CentOS corporate identity artworks.
+The 'trunk/Identity' directory structure implements The CentOS Project Corporate Identity.

 The CentOS Project corporate identity is the "persona" of the organization known as The CentOS Project.
 The CentOS Project corporate identity plays a significant role in the way the CentOS Project, as organization, presents itself to both internal and external stakeholders.
 In general terms, the CentOS Project corporate visual identity expresses the values and ambitions of the CentOS Project organization, its business, and its characteristics.